Paul Hammant's Blog: MVC: misunderstood for 37 years

 Late to the MVC party

 In some cases the technologies makers had a good thing going that was counter to the MVC way.
 Microsoft, for example, had a huge amount of traction with data-binding.
 This perhaps started with MS-Access in the 90’s, and was very much in their DNA.
 I wrote some of the history of that for Gastón.
-This allowed them, in my opinion, to delay arrival in the land of MVC.
+This allowed them, in my opinion, to delay arrival in the land of MVC, because their data-binding paradigm was so successful.
+And successful for them for multiple generations of technology for over ten years.